The H$_2^+$ molecular ion: low-lying states

 \centerline{\bf INTRODUCTION}

 1cm

-The simplest molecular system which appears in Nature is the H$_2^+$ molecular ion.
-Needless to say that this system plays a fundamental role in different physical sciences, in particular, in atomic-molecular physics, in laser and plasma physics being also a traditional example of two-center Coulomb system $(Z, Z, e)$ which enters to all QM textbooks (see e.g. \cite{LL}).
-Due to the fact that protons are much more heavy than electron a standard consideration of the problem is made in the so-called static approximation (or, in other words, in the Bohr-Oppenheimer approximation of the zero order).
-In this approximation the protons are simply assumed to be infinitely heavy.
-It can be immediately checked that the projection of the angular momentum to the molecular axis (the line connecting the proton positions) $L_{\phi}$ is preserved, $[L_{\phi}, {\cal H}]=0$, where ${\cal H}$ is the Hamiltonian.
+The H$_2^+$ molecular ion is the simplest molecular system which exists in Nature.
+It plays a fundamental role in atomic-molecular physics, in laser and plasma physics being also a traditional example of two-center Coulomb system of two heavy Coulomb charges $Z$ and electron, $(Z, Z, e)$ in Quantum Mechanics (see e.g. \cite{LL}).
+Due to the fact that the proton is much heavier than electron the problem is usually explored in the static approximation - the Bohr-Oppenheimer approximation of the zero order - where the protons are assumed to be infinitely heavy.
+In general, the projection of the angular momentum to the molecular axis (the line connecting the proton positions) $L_{\phi}$ is the integral, $[L_{\phi}, {\cal H}]=0$, where ${\cal H}$ is the Hamiltonian.
 Thus, the angular variable $\phi$ can be separated out.
 Hence, the problem is reduced to two-dimensional, which admits itself the separation of variables in elliptic coordinates.
-It reflects a unique property of general two-center Coulomb problem $(Z_1, Z_2, e)$ of the complete separation of variables (in prolate ellipsoidal coordinates).
+It reflects the outstanding property of the general two-center Coulomb problem $(Z_1, Z_2, e)$ of the complete separation of variables in prolate ellipsoidal coordinates.

-In general, two-center Coulomb problem $(Z, Z, e)$ is non-solvable exactly, it can be solved in approximate way only.
-Thus, we need to introduce a natural definition of {\it solvability} of non-solvable spectral problem: for any eigenfunction $\Psi$ we can indicate constructively an uniform approximation $\Psi_{app}$ such that
+General two-center Coulomb problem $(Z, Z, e)$ can not be solved exactly, but approximately only.
+Thus, we need to introduce a definition of {\it solvability} of the spectral problem, of the corresponding Schr\"odinger equation: for all (or some) eigenfunctions $\Psi(x)$ we have to be able to find constructively an uniform approximation $\Psi_{app}(x)$ such that